shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

     -   Conjured objects will have missing parts where they would have otherwise overlapped.
 -   When a conjured object is killed or destroyed, it vanishes in a poof of magic, leaving behind no debris
     -   If it had become permanent, then it leaves behind pieces / debris appropriate to its kind of object
+-   A volatile conjured object can be made permanent
--   It costs an additional 1000 wyls to turn a volatile conjured object (cubic meter, 1kg) into a permanent object, but with magical residue
+    -   It costs an additional 1000 wyls to turn a volatile conjured object (1 cubic meter, 1kg) into a magically imbued permanent object
-    -   Magical residue dissipates overtime, or another 1000 wyls can be spent to remove all magical residue
-    -   Magical residue causes the object to be sensed as magical, and may interact with other effects in ways you do not intend for a mundane object to
+    -   It remains magically imbued for 1 year afterwards.
+    -   It costs another additional 1000 wyls (1 cubic meter, 1kg) to make the magically imbued permanent object no longer magically imbued
+    -   You or another creature may output the additional wyl to make the object permanent

 ## Hallucination